Vocabulary

 Pim:คะ (khá) [natural native speed] |

-Ryan:a polite ending particle for female speakers for questions and requests |
+Ryan:polite ending particle for female speakers when asking questions |

 Pim:คะ (khá) [slowly - broken down by syllable] |